Paul-M-K/CEA-Dataset-Documentation/README.md

 ### Disclaimer this work is not publishable.
 This document is the result of my cooperative work experiance ###

 This documention was created to pass on knowleadge to the collaberation at CEA-France.
-As well as, provide my univeristy documention of the work I had done.
+As well as, provide my univeristy documention of the work I had done while at CEA.

 Below are some highlights the the Data Analysis I preformed.
 ![image](https://user-images.githubusercontent.com/20325116/206877149-541c8983-5562-43cd-af19-194b9677f197.png)